fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 **(141) How can I fix 'A drafts folder is required to send messages'?**

 To store draft messages a drafts folder is required.
-In most cases FairEmail will automatically select the drafts folders on adding an account based on [the attributes](https://www.iana.org/assignments/imap-mailbox-name-attributes/imap-mailbox-name-attributes.xhtml) the email server sends.
+In most cases FullEmail will automatically select the drafts folders on adding an account based on [the attributes](https://www.iana.org/assignments/imap-mailbox-name-attributes/imap-mailbox-name-attributes.xhtml) the email server sends.
 However, some email servers are not configured properly and do not send these attributes.
-In this case FairEmail tries to identify the drafts folder by name, but this might fail if the drafts folder has an unusual name or is not present at all.
+In this case FullEmail tries to identify the drafts folder by name, but this might fail if the drafts folder has an unusual name or is not present at all.

 You can fix this problem by manually selecting the drafts folder in the account settings (Settings, tap Manual setup, tap Accounts, tap account, at the bottom).